-- How should a confirmed order look like?
+- What should a confirmed order look like?

-- How a user figures out that he/she has done everything that was required?
+- How does the user determine that they have done all that was required?

 For each question "what does the user want?" add clarifying question "what does the user need?".
 For example, a user wants to quickly sign up.
 What does this really mean?
 It means that a user needs to spend 2 minutes maximum on subscribing, without spending time on additional questions, without filling out 10 mandatory forms.
 Don’t make a user think a lot.